 As revealed in recent conferences and competitions, a number of design practices are exploring entrepreneurial environmentalism: the reconciliation of nature and technology as an integrated application.
-This entrepreneurialism stems from a surfeit of data about, and a desire to engage ecological and social conditions.
+This entrepreneurialism stems from a surfeit of data about ecological and social conditions, and a desire to engage those conditions.
 It imagines nature not as a passive condition but as one that uses its own material performance to provoke the public's interest and advocacy.
-Its complement, today's environmentalism, is the latest phase of a long and complex relationship between progress and protection that inextricably links definitions of nature (a resource? a retreat? a victim? an aggressor?) to technological advancement.
-Together the two offer a fresh view of the metropolitan condition: a collection of entrepreneurial environments-contiguous landscapes and architectures-that scale inward, toward the (relatively) micro scale of material management, and outward to the macro scale, where the mapping of resources and demographics reveals "the physical manifestation of information" through "a process driven by...a greater social and environmental awareness."2
+Its complement, today's environmentalism, is the latest phase of a long and complex relationship between progress and protection that inextricably links definitions of nature (A resource?
+A retreat?
+A victim?
+An aggressor?) to technological advancement.1 Together the two offer a fresh view of the metropolitan condition: a collection of entrepreneurial environments contiguous landscapes and architectures-that scale inward, toward the (relatively) micro scale of material management, and outward to the